USS KEARSARGE, CV, CVA, CVS-33, LHD-3 ASSOCIATION INC.

 CHARTER & BYLAWS

-The Charter and Bylaws established The USS KEARSARGE ASSOCIATION hereinafter referred to as “The Association,” by acclamation of the members attending the by-yearly reunion celebration in San Diego California during September 2014.
+The Charter & Bylaws established The USS KEARSARGE ASSOCIATION hereinafter referred to as “The Association,” by acclamation of the members attending the bi-annual reunion celebration in San Diego California during September 2014.
 The USS KEARSARGE, CV, CVA, CVS-33, LHD-3 ASSOCIATION INC. is legally registered as a State of Florida Corporation (Non-Profit) effective January 15, 2015.
-The document number of this corporation is certified by The Florida Secretary Of State.
-The Employer Identification Number (EIN) was assigned by The IRS.
-The EIN does not make The Association "Tax Exempt" but does establish The Association as a Veterans Non-Profit Organization.
-Both numbers are held by the board members.
+The document number of this corporation is N15000000505 as certified by The Florida Secretary of State.

 ARTICLE I – PURPOSE